frickjack/little-automation/Notes/explanation/ecrSetup.md

 First, we update our IAM policies to give users and CICD pipelines the access they need to support our development and deployment processes.
 Next, we add resource policies to our ECR repositories to allow production accounts to pull docker images from repositories in developer accounts.
-Finally, we attach lifecycle rules to each repository to avoid the expense of storing unused images.
+Third, we attach lifecycle rules to each repository to avoid the expense of storing unused images.
+Finally, we enable image scanning on push, and check an image's vulnerability report before tagging it for production use.